bvermersch/website/docs/tutorials/ParityQN/main.md

 \begin{equation}
 H = \sum_{i<j} \frac{J}{(j-i)^3} \sigma_i^x \sigma_j^x +\sum_i \Delta \sigma_i^z,
 \end{equation}
-as realized for instance in trapped ion experiments.
+as realized for instance in experiments with trapped ions.

 Using the standard DMRG approach (without Quantum numbers), the ground state search thus becomes  more and more challenging as  $\Delta\to0$ because the energy gap vanishes.